 So breastfeeding…it has made a popular comeback since the 60s, and with a vengeance too.
 That’s a really good thing since breastmilk is pretty much a miraculous substance that no laboratory can near replicate.
-There are many good reasons to breastfeed: the bond between baby and mom, the protection against illness or disease for both mom and baby, the boost for baby brain power, the convenience of it all, and the fact that it’s free.
+There are many good reasons to breastfeed: the bond between baby and mom, the protection against illness or disease for both mom and baby, the boost for baby brain power and development, the convenience of it all, and the fact that it’s free.

 But in my opinion, breastfeeding does have one down side…

 That is the potential negative impact on your body.

 I’m not really talking about saggy boobs or different sized breasts.
 Although it can be aesthetically frustrating, that doesn’t really negatively affect your ability to feed your baby.
 I’m taking more about the progressive changes to your joints, muscles, and fascia that can really impact your daily movement, physical function, and comfort level in your body.

 This is REALLY important.
 Think about the cumulative effect of weeks, months, and years of being in one position and the impact to your health.
 I mean, how many hours do you log per week breastfeeding, especially a newborn?
 For me, I’ve going strong for almost 6 years with a short six month break in-between each of my four babies.
 Shoot, I basically have an undergraduate degree in breastfeeding!

 I see it time and time again: women who start off with no muscle or joint complaints before breastfeeding can end up feeling like the Hunchback of Notre Dame by the time they’re done.
 I’m talking wrist pain, back pain, rib pain, numbness, neck pain, tingling, tight muscles, feeling weak, breathing changes…

 All these changes to the musculoskeletal system and associated senorimotor cortext of the brain can start during a woman’s breastfeeding career.